eswdd/aardvark/user-guide.md

 ### Horizon renderer

 The horizon renderer uses Cubism from Square.io to render horizon charts, horizon charts are particularly useful for spotting event correlations across a large number of timeseries.

+The horizon renderer allows you to exclude negative values from the plot and apply linear interpolation to gaps between points.

 ### Dygraph renderer